 GLCH offers counselling and support services for people who are experiencing a range of issues and problem that may alter a person’s mental health such as anxiety, depression, grief, and relationship issues.
 Talking things through with a counsellor may help you become clearer about what you want or need to do, and help you find new ways of dealing with your issues and help you feel more in control of your mental wellbeing.

-Pictured: some of the counselling staff at Gippsland Lakes Community Health who are gearing up to next Tuesday’s (11 October) Mental Health Week BBQ in the Nicholson Street mall.
+Pictured: some of the counselling staff at Gippsland Lakes Complete Health who are gearing up to next Tuesday’s (11 October) Mental Health Week BBQ in the Nicholson Street mall.